 - Send home summer work to maintain math skills.

 - Host a workshop that teaches families how to support their child at home.

-- Invite volunteers to help during math time by teaching students how to play a game during a center.
+- Invite parent volunteers to help during math time by teaching students how to play a game during a center.

 - Invite families to observe a math lesson.